carolinapowers/carolinapowers/README.md

 ---

-🌎 Based in Brazil & the U.S.
+🌎 Born in Brazil & based in the U.S.A